What Is My Home Worth? A Guide to Finding the Value of Your House

 10. What will my house be worth in 10 years?

+Historically, median home values have seen a steady price growth increase since the 1960s.
 Carroll mentions what real estate agents refer to as a “seven-to-ten-year swing” in market fluctuations that see home values rise and fall accordingly.
 “I’ve talked to economists; the predictions have been accurate.”

 Bottom line – the best equation to estimate the value of your home

-Whether you’re simply curious about your home valuation or you have a more urgent need to know – such as the desire to refinance or apply for a home equity loan, concern about property tax assessment, estate planning or settlement, or you’re going through a divorce – you can get a rough idea by using an online valuation tool.
+Whether you’re simply curious about your home valuation or you have a more urgent need to know – such as the desire to refinance or apply for a home equity loan; concern about property tax assessment, estate planning, or settlement; or you’re going through a divorce – you can get a rough idea by using an online valuation tool.
 Remember that AVMs don’t consider upgrades or improvements to your home or neighborhood, which diminishes their accuracy.

 You can try to do the legwork yourself by consulting public records, but an experienced agent will have more knowledge about the neighborhood and properties in general, not to mention greater access to other sources of information, such as the MLS.